50 Decadent Chocolate Dessert Recipes

 Spiced Chocolate-Pistachio Cookies

-Bright green pistachios and subtly spicy flavors give this buttery chocolate Valentine heart cookie plenty of personality.
-Serve a plate of them with coffee.
+Bright green pistachios and spice give this buttery chocolate cookie plenty of personality.
+It’s like shortbread, perfect for pairing with a cup of coffee.

 These easy candies look elegant but are simple to make.
 This holiday dessert recipe comes from chef Anthony Schulz at the Inn and Spa at Cedar Falls in Logan, Ohio.
 He says kids, especially, have fun making these truffles.